ceph/ceph/doc/architecture.rst

 The Ceph storage system supports the notion of 'Pools', which are logical partitions for storing objects.

-Ceph Clients retrieve a `Cluster Map`_ from a Ceph Monitor, and write objects to pools.
-The pool's ``size`` or number of replicas, the CRUSH rule and the number of placement groups determine how Ceph will place the data.
+Ceph Clients retrieve a `Cluster Map`_ from a Ceph Monitor, and write RADOS objects to pools.
+The way that Ceph places the data in the pools is determined by the pool's ``size`` or number of replicas, the CRUSH rule, and the number of placement groups in the pool.

 .. ditaa::